 Berkeley Center for Law & Technology

 Spangenberg Center for Law, Technology and the Arts at Case Western Reserve University

-In years past, we wouldn’t think twice about taking our car or toaster to a repair shop or even fixing it ourselves.
-But with today’s software-enabled products, including our cars and toasters, we can no longer take for granted a right to repair them ourselves or to take them to the local repair shop of our choosing.
+In years past, consumers didn’t think twice about taking a broken car or toaster to a local repair shop or even fixing it themselves.
+But with today’s software-enabled products, consumers can no longer take those options for granted.
 In response to legal and technological restrictions, a growing movement advocating a right to repair has emerged, despite pushback from some quarters.

 This symposium will consider the complex, overlapping set of policy questions at the center of the repair debate.
 How do restrictions on repair, or their elimination, affect competition?
 How might policymakers resolve potential tensions between the right to repair and the intellectual property rights of device makers?
 Would the consumer benefits of open repair markets outweigh their risks?
 And what legislative solutions or other policy interventions are best-suited to address these questions?

 NOTE: due to continuing concerns about COVID, this event will be held virtually.

 If you require an accommodation for effective communication (ASL interpreting/CART captioning, alternative media formats, etc.) to fully participate in this event, please contact Nathalie Coletta at email@example.com or 510-643-5518 with as much advance notice as possible and at least 10 business days in advance of the event.